 The Phillips family decided to stay off the race track afterwards, but remained fans of the sport itself.
 John Phillips went on to have a family of his own, as did the other Phillips children.
 Robert Phillips passed away in late 2015 at the age of 80.

 Jennifer appears to have never remarried.
 She said to SCR that she usually attended Sportsman races that Russell was in, but for the first time she could not due to an appointment.
 Russell’s fatal crash occurred a few minutes before she arrived at the Speedway.

-Steven ran in the NASCAR Southeast Series for a couple of years before heading elsewhere in 2005.
-Steven A. Howard died on February 6th, 2011 of an unknown heart condition.
+Steven ran in the NASCAR Southeast Series for a couple of years before stepping away from high-level racing in 2005, although according to family friend J.B.
+Stewart, he apparently continued to take part in small scale events.
+Steven Howard died on February 6th, 2011 of an unknown heart condition.
 He was 36.